 1967: During the final session for the Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band album at Abbey Road studios in London, George Harrison recorded his lead vocals for “Within You Without You” as well as the accompanying sitar and acoustic guitar tracks.

-1968: Simon & Garfunkel’s fourth studio album Bookends was released.
-The LP’s first side features a conceptual series of tracks that successive stages of life, while the second side largely consists of unused material for the soundtrack to the 1967 film The Graduate.
+1968: Simon & Garfunkel released their fourth studio album, Bookends.
+The LP’s first side features a conceptual series of tracks marking the successive stages of life, while the second side largely consists of unused material for their soundtrack to the 1967 film The Graduate.

 1969: American keyboardist Billy Preston became one of the first artists to sign with the Beatles’ Apple Records label.
 Preston had previously participated in the group’s “Get Back” recording sessions earlier that January that ultimately resulted in their last album, Let It Be.

 1971: The Temptations reached the top of the Billboard Hot 100 for the third time with “Just My Imagination (Running Away With Me).”
 Written by Motown’s Norman Whitfield and Barrett Strong in 1969, it was the group’s first ballad since 1968, recorded after transitioning to their “psychedelic soul” sound.
 Whitfield, as producer, relented to fan’s demands to release a song that returned to the group’s original soul sound.
 It was the Temptation’s eleventh R&B #1 in the US and reached #8 in the UK.